Authors: Dr. Athanasios Pallis and Dr. Theo Notteboom

 The first group of actors developing indexes measuring aspects of port performance at a global or regional scale includes intergovernmental international organizations such as the World Bank, UNCTAD, OECD, and the European Commission.
-These initiatives aim to facilitate decision-makers to better understand the missing links in improving the competitiveness of an industry of critical importance for trade prosperity by monitoring and comprehending trends happening in ports worldwide or within broader constituencies.
+These initiatives aim to empower decision-makers to better understand the missing links in improving the competitiveness of an industry of critical importance for trade prosperity by monitoring and comprehending trends occurring in ports worldwide or within broader constituencies.

 - The Global Competitiveness Index (GCI) of the World Economic Forum.
 Seaports contribute to the country scores through the dimension of infrastructures and the adoption of information and communication technologies.

-- The Liner Shipping Connectivity Index (LSCI) released by UNCTAD incorporates many port-related characteristics related to the connectivity of port systems, such as the number of shipping lines offering services to the national port system and the largest ship sizes.
+- The Liner Shipping Connectivity Index (LSCI) released by UNCTAD which incorporates many port-related characteristics related to the connectivity of port systems, such as the number of shipping lines offering services to the national port system and the largest ship sizes.

 The second group of actors developing industry-level performance measurement initiatives are regional or global associations representing ports and port authorities, such as:

-- In the Americas, the American Association of Port Authorities (AAPA) implemented a Customer Service Initiative for East Coast US ports to measure user perceptions of service quality.
+- In the Americas, the American Association of Port Authorities (AAPA) which has implemented a Customer Service Initiative for East Coast US ports to measure user perceptions of service quality.
 In addition, AAPA has managed to collect traffic data on American ports.
 These datasets on trade and traffic flows are made freely available via its website.
 AAPA also reports on the economic importance of ports to the US economy.

 - In Europe, the European Sea Ports Organisation (ESPO) has mainly focused on the environmental performance of European ports via the ECOPORTS initiative.
 ESPO has also been involved in the successive European projects PPRISM and PORTOPIA, exploring how to detail the different dimensions of port performance and the best ways that the related measurements might develop within a balanced, integrated, and objective approach.
 National or sub-regional port associations and committees also collect port performance data.
 Examples include Puertos del Estado (Spain), Assoporti (Italy), the Baltic Ports Organisation (BPO), Danske Havne (Denmark), and the Finnish Ports Association.

-- In Asia, the Indian Ports Association (IPA), which fosters growth and development of all Major Ports which are under the supervisory control of the Ministry of Shipping, publishes performance metrics on cargo and vessel traffic and port equipment.
+- In Asia, the Indian Ports Association (IPA), which fosters growth and development of all major ports which are under the supervisory control of the Ministry of Shipping, publishes performance metrics on cargo and vessel traffic and port equipment.
 The ASEAN Ports Association (APA) was founded in 1975, with the port performance statistics mainly reported via national websites such as APA Malaysia.

-The examples are indicative of the collective interest of ports in increasing the knowledge and awareness of port industry performance and developing a shared vision towards this end.
+These examples are indicative of the collective interest of ports in increasing the knowledge and awareness of port industry performance and developing a shared vision towards this end.

 - Arvis, J.F., Vesin, V., Carruthers, R. and Ducruet, C. (2019).
 Maritime Networks, Port Efficiency, and Hinterland Connectivity in the Mediterranean.
 Washington, D.C.: World Bank Group.